If we had to pick a software testing micro-credential that will help future-proof your career, API testing would be one of our top choices.

 An API testing micro-credential from AT*SQA provides professional benefits that go beyond technical skill development:

-- Recognition and Credibility – Testers who complete an ATSQA certification are listed on the Official U.S. List of Certified and Credentialed Software Testers™ and the AT*Work™ List of Testers for Hire, increasing visibility to potential employers.
+- Recognition and credibility: Testers who complete an AT*SQA certification are listed on the Official U.S. List of Certified and Credentialed Software Testers™ and the AT*Work™ List of Testers for Hire, increasing visibility to potential employers.

-- Career Advancement – API testing is a highly valued skill in the job market.
+- Career advancement: API testing is a highly valued skill in the job market.
 A recognized certification makes a tester more competitive for senior roles and specialized testing positions.

-- Improved Automation and Testing Efficiency – API testing allows testers to shift testing left, detecting issues early and enhancing automation.
+- Improved automation and testing efficiency: API testing allows testers to shift testing left, detecting issues early and enhancing automation.
 This results in faster release cycles and improved product quality.

-- Broader Skill Set – API testing requires understanding data exchange formats (JSON, XML), communication protocols (HTTP, HTTPS), and security standards (OAuth, JWT).
+- Broader skill set: API testing requires understanding data exchange formats (JSON, XML), communication protocols (HTTP, HTTPS), and security standards (OAuth, JWT).
 The AT*SQA micro-credentials ensure testers are well-versed in these areas.

 How AT*SQA API Micro-Credentials Fit into a Tester’s Career Path